rickymedrano/VertDocs/docs/FullNodes/raspberry-pi.md

 -----------------------------------------

 ### 6.)
-Transfer Blockchain to USB Flash Drive, Create `vertcoin.conf` & Soft Link to USB Flash Drive
+Transfer Blocks and verthash.dat to USB Flash Drive, Create `vertcoin.conf` & Soft Link to USB Flash Drive

 >WinSCP (Windows Secure Copy) is a free and open-source SFTP, FTP, WebDAV, Amazon S3 and SCP client for Microsoft Windows.
 Its main function is secure file transfer between a local and a remote computer.
 Beyond this, WinSCP offers basic file manager and file synchronization functionality.
 For secure transfers, it uses Secure Shell (SSH) and supports the SCP protocol in addition to SFTP.